AbbasBayramzade/GuessNumber/README.md

+# Guess Number App

-It is a guessing game in which the user guesses the hidden number till he or she gets it right.
+A number guessing game where users guess the hidden number till they get it right